dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-kubernetes-service-extension.md

 --extension-type Microsoft.Dapr
 ```

-Additionally, you also have the option of allowing Dapr to auto-update its minor version by specifying the `--auto-upgrade-minor-version` parameter and setting the value to true:
+Additionally, Dapr can automatically update its minor version.
+To enable this, set the `--auto-upgrade-minor-version` parameter to true:

 ```bash
 --auto-upgrade-minor-version true